 Scroll saw safety is important to me and these tips I have mentioned are to let anyone know the thoughts I had when it comes to safety and the scroll saw in my workshop.

 Your scroll saw should have come with some sort of manufactures warning or warning label.
 When you start with safety in regards to your scroll saw, that would be the likely place to start.

 I hope I have given you some things to think about when it comes to safety and your scroll saw.
+If you are interested in some tips on learning to use your scroll saw please read my article How to Use a Scroll Saw: 6 Easy Steps to Get You Started.
 Thanks for reading and please have a plan for safety with all your tools including the scroll saw.